edmundhung/conform/docs/validation.md

 <!-- /aside -->

-## Concept
+## How it works

-Conform tries to simplify the mental model by utilizing a server-first validation flow which submits your form for validation.
-This is achieved by creating a hidden [command button](/docs/submission.md#command-button) and clicking on it whenever validation is needed.

-Now, client validation can be treated as a way to shorten the feedback loop.
-You can also setup a [passthrough](#setup-a-passthrough) based on the client validation result to decide if the submission should be rejected with `event.preventDefault()`.
+Conform unifies validation and submission as one single flow by utilizing the form submitter with a [custom submission type and intent](/docs/commands.md#command-button):

+#### Flow

+1. Submission triggered
+2. Validate on the client if configured
+3. Stop the submission and report any errors found if any of the [conditions](#conditions) is met:
+4. Request sent to the server
+5. Validate on the server and process the data based on the submission type and intent
+6. Report server error

+#### Conditions

+- Errors found and the `noValidate` / `formNoValidate` attribute is not set to `true`
+- The submission type is `validate` and the validation mode is set to `client-validation`
+- `event.preventDefault()` is called on the submit event handler, e.g. async-validation

 ## Server Validation

-**Conform** tries to makes it easy to validate the form data on the server.
-For example, you can validate a login form **fully server side** with Remix as shown below:
+**Conform** enables you to validate a form **fully server side**.

 ```tsx
 import { parse, useForm } from '@conform-to/react';